HenrikSamuelsson/course-introduction-to-software-product-management/agile-planning-for-software-products.md

 ## Module 1 Introduction to Planning

+Covers:

+- Major uncertainties that projects need to resolve
+- How to break down work into manageable pieces
+- The difference between:
+  - estimate
+  - target
+  - commitment

 ### Introduction to Planning

 Recall of some terms introduced in other courses in this specialization: